joelibaceta/joelibaceta/README.md

 - An enthusiastic supporter of open source projects.
 - An speaker at technology conferences who love sharing knowledge with fellow tech enthusiasts.
 - A polyglot of multiple programming languages and explorer of new technologies.
-- An curious in constant pursuit of technical mastery.
+- A curious in constant pursuit of technical mastery.

 <!-- <img align="right" src="https://github-readme-stats.vercel.app/api/?username=joelibaceta&theme=dark" />